monofuel/monofuel.dev/content/posts/2018-08-01_influxdb-raspberry-pi-monitoring-cluster/index.md

 ---

 It’s been a while since I last got to work with a Linux cluster, so I decided to build an affordable cluster of raspberry Pi computers.
 It took an entire afternoon to build!
 The cluster had 16 cores, 4gb of ram, 128gb of storage, a whopping 16 usb ports and only cost about $200.
 How many clusters do you know with 16 usb ports?

+This blog is supported through Amazon Affiliate links.
+When you buy through product links, I may earn commissions to help fund future projects.

 ![image](/posts/2018-08-01_influxdb-raspberry-pi-monitoring-cluster/images/1.jpeg#layoutTextWidth)